bibanon/bibanon/Stories/Cool-Story-Bro/Chapters/CSB-Shower-Thread.md

 Betty is her mothers name, he described me to her and she gave him my name, then he looked me up as it turns out.

-And thanks again everyone for following the story! hope you're finding it sufficiently cool!

 ### 1248734

 After reading all of the story posted so far.. seeing that he has quite the active life and is pretty damn alpha...
 I have to ask..
 How the fuck did he end up on /r9k/ for 18 hours a day?